Christina C. Wee, MD, MPH

-Dr. Wee has led several R01 projects funded by NIDDK.
-She recently completed an R01 funded study to examine the role of race on health outcomes associated with obesity.
-She is currently the Principal Investigator of a multicenter study to examine patient preferences, decision-making and long-term health and quality of life outcomes associated with bariatric surgery.
+Dr. Wee has led several R01 projects funded by NIDDK, including a study of the role of race on health outcomes associated with obesity.
+She also leads a multicenter study to examine patient preferences, decision-making and long-term health and quality of life outcomes associated with bariatric surgery.
 In addition, Dr. Wee is broadly interested in health disparities and health promotion research and has mentored several fellows in areas such as immigrant and women’s health, cancer screening, and medical decision-making.
 Her research and mentorship ability is nationally recognized.
-She is the recipient of a NIDDK-funded K24 Midcareer Mentorship Award, the 2010 HMS A. Clifford Barger Award for Excellence in Mentoring, and the 2011 Society of General Internal Medicine Midcareer Research and Mentorship Award.
+She is the recipient of a NIDDK-funded K24 Midcareer Mentorship Award, the 2010 HMS A. Clifford Barger Award for Excellence in Mentoring, and the 2011 Society of General Internal Medicine (SGIM) Midcareer Research and Mentorship Award.
 She was also inducted into the American Society of Clinical Investigation in 2012.

-Dr. Wee is a former deputy editor of the Journal of General Internal Medicine and has served on several national scientific review committees.
-She currently chairs the Research Committee for the Society of General Internal Medicine.
+Dr. Wee is a former deputy editor of the Journal of General Internal Medicine and now serves on their editorial board.
+She also chaired the SGIM Research Committee.

 Current Research Support

 Asian Americans with Advanced Cancer: Preferences and Care Experiences